Best Practices for Creating Smart Walk-Thrus

 Name Every Flow Step

 Make sure that you add a title that describes exactly what each Flow Step does.
-This will make it clear what the function of each step is, instead of having to infer this information from the rule and location in the flow.
-Read about Flow Steps
+This will make it clear what the function of each step is, instead of having to infer this information from its associated Rule and location in the flow.
+Read about Flow Steps.

 Connect to Other Smart Walk-Thrus

 Sometimes processes vary depending on the type of user or it may change based on some action the user takes.
 Use a Connect to Smart Walk-Thru to break up larger processes into smaller tasks.
-Using this Flow Step you can reduce building time by reusing steps common to multiple Smart Walk-Thru, and ensure a smooth user experience.
-Read about Connect to Smart Walk-Thrus
+Using this Flow Step you can reduce building time by reusing steps common to multiple Smart Walk-Thrus, and ensure a smooth user experience.
+Read about Connect to Smart Walk-Thrus.

-When Screenshots are enable, WalkMe takes a screenshot whenever an element is selected.
-In the screenshot, you will be able to see the URL that the item was created on, the element, and the original configuration of the balloon.
+When screenshots are enabled, WalkMe takes a screenshot whenever an Element is selected.
+In a screenshot, you will be able to see the URL that the item was created on, the Element, and the original configuration of the balloon.
 Screenshots make editing Walk-Thrus and troubleshooting much easier.
 You can also download screenshots to share with other team members.
-Read about Screenshots
+Read about Screenshots.

 Write Clear Goal Names

-When you add Goals to the Smart Walk-Thru, be sure to give it a very clear and descriptive title.
-This title will show up in Insights and can also be used as a Rule Type in the Rule Engine.
-For example, if you give the goal a name like “Success” for the process of requesting time off, you and your teammates may have difficulty recalling success in what.
-Instead, use a name that describes the rule such as “User reaches leave request sent page”.
+When you add Goals to Smart Walk-Thrus, be sure to give them very clear and descriptive titles.
+These titles will show up in Insights and can also be used as Rule types in the Rule Engine.
+For example, if you give the Goal a name like “Success” for the process of requesting time off, you and your teammates may have difficulty recalling what it is referring to.
+Instead, use a name that describes the rule such as “User reaches leave request sent page.”